 Below are some swaps and substitutions that can be made in this recipe.

-- All Purpose Flour – I haven’t tested this recipe out with gluten free flour, but it should work if you use a good blend like King Arthur’s GF flour.
-Just be sure to knead the dough a bit longer to help give it structure.
+• All-Purpose Flour – I haven’t tested this recipe out with gluten-free flour, but it should work if you use a good blend like King Arthur’s GF flour.
+Just be sure to knead the dough a bit longer to help give it structure, and bake the rolls for a few extra minutes.

-- Large Eggs – This is an enriched dough, so it uses eggs.
-For best results large, room temperature eggs.
+• Large Egg – This is an enriched dough, so it uses an egg.
+For best results use a large, room-temperature egg.

 Making These Quick Yeast Cinnamon Rolls in Advance